 Pedro L. Delgado, MD

-Dr. Delgado joined AUC in April 2019 from the University of Arkansas for Medical Sciences (UAMS) where he served as the Marie Wilson Howells Professor and Chair of the Department of Psychiatry in the College of Medicine and Director of the UAMS Psychiatric Research Institute (PRI) from 2014–2018.
+Previously Dr. Delgado was the senior associate dean of AUC’s Sint Maarten campus, where he was responsible for faculty affairs and government and community relations.
+He was also an important contributor to the culture of AUC’s medical sciences campus and led efforts to foster community engagement and academic excellence.
+Dr. Delgado joined AUC in April 2019 from the University of Arkansas for Medical Sciences (UAMS), where he served as the Marie Wilson Howells professor and chair of the Department of Psychiatry in the College of Medicine and director of the UAMS Psychiatric Research Institute (PRI) from 2014–2018.

 Dr. Delgado earned a Bachelor of Science in Biology summa cum laude from the University of Houston and his MD (AOA) and MA (Pharmacology) from the University of Texas Medical Branch in Galveston, Texas.
 After completing his internship and residency training in psychiatry at Yale University School of Medicine, Dr. Delgado served on their faculty from 1987–1992 and led research programs investigating the neurobiology and medical treatment of depression.
 Over the past 20 years, Delgado has served in a variety of leadership positions, including vice chair for research in psychiatry at the University of Arizona College of Medicine in Arizona, Douglas Danford Bond professor and chair of psychiatry at Case Western Reserve University School of Medicine (2000–2005), and Dielmann Distinguished chair and chair of psychiatry at the University of Texas Health Science Center at San Antonio (2005–2014), where he concurrently served as associate dean for faculty development and professionalism from 2005–2009.